Mesothelioma Gene Therapy

 Rather than trying to alter cellular DNA, some researchers instead focus on modifying deadly viruses to only kill cancer cells.
 This approach, known as virotherapy, was discovered by accident when doctors noticed many cancer patients who contract measles experience tumor regressions.
 Since then, scientists have been developing modified versions of the measles virus as an experimental treatment for several types of cancer, including mesothelioma.

-In a 2016 trial of virotherapy for pleural mesothelioma patients, researchers were able to safely inject a special strain of the measles vaccine directly into the cancer site, potentially fighting the cancer through viral infection as well as provoking a natural immune system response against the cancer.
+In a 2016 trial, researchers injected a special strain of the measles vaccine directly into mesothelioma tumors.
+It works through viral infection as well as provoking a natural immune system response against the cancer.

 Immunotherapy with Genetically Modified T-Cells

-The most exciting recent development lies at the intersection of gene therapy and immunotherapy, another cutting-edge cancer treatment science.
-The first gene therapy for cancer approved by the FDA is known by the brand name Kymriah and generically referred to as CAR T-cell therapy.
+The most exciting recent development lies at the intersection of gene therapy and immunotherapy.
+The first gene therapy for cancer approved by the FDA is known by the brand name Kymriah and is generically referred to as CAR T-cell therapy.
 Kymriah’s makers call it a “living drug,” because it is produced by extracting the patient’s own immune cells and reprogramming them to target cancer.

-In 2021, researchers concluded that injecting anti-mesothelin CAR T-cells directly into tumors was an effective method of controlling cancer.
-Combined with checkpoint inhibitors or other therapy, the scientists are hopeful that this new therapy will improve mesothelioma prognosis.
+In 2021, researchers concluded that anti-mesothelin CAR T-cells are effective.
+Future research will combine it with checkpoint inhibitors or other therapy.
+Scientists are hopeful that this new therapy will improve mesothelioma prognosis.

-CAR T-cell therapy represents one of the first truly individualized and targeted cancer treatments, but it also has significant limitations: Kymriah is FDA-approved only for leukemia, it is extremely expensive, and it comes with the risk of severe side effects.
-Nevertheless, this technology has the potential to improve outcomes for mesothelioma patients in the future.
+CAR T-cell therapy is a targeted cancer treatment.
+But it also has significant limitations.
+Kymriah is FDA-approved only for leukemia, it is extremely expensive, and it comes with the risk of severe side effects.
+This technology has the potential to improve outcomes for mesothelioma patients in the future.